giaat/learn-angular-node/README.md

 You can already run this test with `npm test` as you may have only installed Mocha locally for your project.
 Otherwise you could use `mocha test` only if you installed it globally (`npm install -g mocha`) on your local machine.
 Mocha's output should print you all the tests in your `test/` folder whether they pass or not.
 All green?
 Yes, then you are good to go otherwise you need to correct your code.

 Now that's your turn to write your own tests for the rest of your endpoint.
+Do not forget to test your edge case or error cases.

 Don't forget to [tag](#instructions) your code once this section is completed.